-That’s how Bill Dubois, a 2004 inductee in the Cheyenne Frontier Days™ Hall of Fame, replied when asked why he had been volunteering for more than four decades in a variety of capacities at the “Daddy of ’em All®.”
 “It’s the Cheyenne thing to do” for tens of hundreds of volunteers who provide the people power to produce what arguably is the largest outdoor western celebration in the world.
-Today, more than 2,500 volunteers work around the calendar to produce an event that includes parades, pancake breakfasts, world-class concerts, chili and chuckwagon cook-offs, carnival, exhibits, Indian Village, military open houses and performances by the United States Air Force Thunderbirds, and of course the event that started it all nine Professional Rodeo Cowboys Association (PRCA) rodeos.
+Today, more than 2,500 volunteers work year round to produce an event that includes parades, pancake breakfasts, world-class concerts, chuckwagon cook-offs, carnival, exhibits, Indian Village, military open houses and performances by the United States Air Force Thunderbirds, and of course the event that started it all nine Professional Rodeo Cowboys Association (PRCA) rodeos.

 The volunteer handbook is designed to inform volunteers about Cheyenne Frontier Days™.
-No volunteer handbook can anticipate every circumstance/question, and after reading the handbook please feel free to discuss any questions you might have with your particular lead and/or chairman.
+No volunteer handbook can anticipate every circumstance/question.
+After reading the handbook please feel free to discuss any questions you might have with your lead and/or chairman.

 The RRR Committee has been working hard to revive the CFD Volunteer Discount Program.

 The CFD Volunteer Fund, a tax exempt public charity under IRS code 501(c)(3), was established in 2007 for the purpose of providing emergency monetary assistance to the Cheyenne Frontier Days family when they are faced with a tragic or catastrophic loss.
 Types of assistance that are available include funds to help CFD volunteers cope with bills during serious illness or accident, loss of ones residence due to fire or other natural disaster, death of a volunteer or a member of a volunteer’s family or other emergency situations.